 Achieving a “Win-Win” way of interacting with others is more than just being nice or looking for a quick fix.
 In fact, a Win-Win solution isn’t easy.

 When it is not possible to reach a Win-Win solution, then you should suggest a “No Deal.”

-Who else could explain the Fourth Habit better than Stephen Covey himself?
+Who else could explain the habit 4 of 7 habits better than Stephen Covey himself?
 Check out this video and also have a good laugh with the people in the audience:

 Are you a fan of animations or do you just want to present the Fourth Habit to someone else as well, without asking them to pay attention to a long video?

 This video presents the Win-Win paradigm from a laid-back perspective, without missing any substance in the process: